honza/vim-snippets/README.md

 Installation
 ------------

 First be aware that there are many options, see "Snippet engines" above.
-Second be aware than there are [tons of plugin managers](http://vim-wiki.mawercer.de/wiki/topic/vim%20plugin%20managment.html) which is why Marc Weber thinks that it doesn't make sense to repeat the same repetitive information everywhere.
+Second be aware than there are [tons of plugin managers][8] which is why Marc Weber thinks that it doesn't make sense to repeat the same repetitive information everywhere.

-*Recommended way:*
-[vim-addon-manager](https://github.com/MarcWeber/vim-addon-manager) (because Marc Weber wrote it for exactly this reason, it supports simple dependency management).
-E.g. you're done by this line in your `.vimrc`:
+The recommended way to install these snippets is by using [vim-addon-manager][9].
+Marc Weber wrote it for exactly this reason, it supports simple dependency management.
+E.g. all you need is this line in your `.vimrc`:

 ```vim
 " assuming you want to use snipmate snippet engine